HOMESCHOOL CO-OP

 Who We Are:

-Calvary Chapel Home Education Center (CCHEC) is not a school.
-We are a tutorial cooperative learning center specifically for homeschoolers.
+Calvary Chapel Hybrid Education Center (CCHEC) is not a school.
+We are a tutorial cooperative specifically for homeschoolers.
 We are committed providing self-governing students with a Christ-centered educational opportunity to challenge and encourage them to grow academically, socially, and spiritually.

 Who Can Join?